Learning Indonesian

 But I’m happy when I see foreigners who are interested in / care about Indonesia like you.

-10. Achmad Sudarsono Says:
+10. Achmad Sudarsono says:

 P.S. — wasn’t meant as a dig at Ausdag…I have the highest respect for teachers.
 In Australia, at least, it’s an undervalued profession.
 Teaching children, especially, is surely one of the highest callings.